silinternational/svelte-google-places-autocomplete/README.md

 ## Contributing

 Please use the included prettier config for formatting.
 You can also run `make format` to format all files with prettier.

-When creating a pull request please target the develop branch.